Skip to Content

 Metro staff responded heads nodding "yes."

 Then Metro CEO Stephanie Wiggins added "But that presumes full funding which we do not have.
-It's five years if we have full funding today," Wiggins clarified, noting that Metro needs to secure about $600 million to fully fund just the initial construction phase.
+It's five years if we have full funding today," Wiggins clarified, noting that Metro still needs to secure about $600 million to fully fund just the initial construction phase.

 The additional Link US construction funds still need to be approved by the full Metro board at its meeting next Thursday.